NukeJS/portfolio/content/blog/create-a-rest-crud-api-using-express-and-mongodb.md

 npm install -D nodemon
 ```

-I'll go over what each of these packages do:
+I'll go over what each of these packages does:

 - `express`: Express is the library we're gonna use to easily make REST APIs within Node.js.
-- `mongoose`: Mongoose is a library which we're gonna use to connect with MongoDB.
+- `mongoose`: Mongoose is a library that we're gonna use to connect with MongoDB.
 - `cors`: Cors is a package that is needed for Cross-Origin Resource Sharing.
 - `morgan`: Morgan is a logger middleware for Express.
 - `dotenv`: Dotenv is used to create our own process environment variables.
 - `nodemon`: Nodemon is used to auto restart your Express API on change.

-Once installed, create a `src` folder in the root folder.
+Once installed, create an `src` folder in the root folder.

-### Setup a Express Web Server
+### Setup an Express Web Server

 In the `src` folder, create a new file called `index.js`: